MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 # Connections (preview) overview

-Connections are the key to enable data sharing from Customer Insights.
+Connections are the key to enable data sharing to and from Customer Insights.
 Each connection establishes data sharing with a specific service.
-Connections are the foundation to [configure exports](export-destinations.md).
-The same connection can be used by multiple times.
+Connections are the foundation to [configure enrichments](enrichment-hub.md) and [configure exports](export-destinations.md).
+The same connection can be used multiple times.
 For example, one connection to Dynamics 365 Marketing works for multiple exports.

-Only administrators can configure new connection but the can grant access to contributors for exisiting connections.
-Administrators control where data can go, contributors define the payload and frequency fitting their needs.
-For more information, see [Allow contributors to use a connection for exports](#allow-contributors-to-use-a-connection-for-exports).
+Only administrators can configure new connections but they can grant access to contributors to use exisiting connections.

 Go to **Admin** > **Connections** to create and view connections.

 The **Connections** tab shows you all active connections.
 The list shows a row for each connection.

 Get a quick overview, description, and find out what you can do with each extensibility option on the **Discover** tab.

+### Exports
+Administrators control where data can go, contributors define the payload and frequency fitting their needs.
+For more information, see [Allow contributors to use a connection for exports](#allow-contributors-to-use-a-connection-for-exports).

+### Enrichments
+Administrators manage credentials and give consent to data transfers.
+The connections can then be used for enrichments by administrators and also by contributors if the administrator has allowed contributors to use the connection during setup.

 ## Add a new connection